daniel-burghardt/ethereum-watcher/README.md

 Returns an array of all transactions sent to or received by `{address}` after the time of subscription.

+_Note: The API server is started by default on port `3000`.
+The base URL for API calls is `http://localhost:3000` when running locally._

 ## Running

 ### Requirements